Six Successful Tips for Implementation

 1. Clarify Needs

-Organizations with the most successful implementations can prioritize their wants and their needs.
-A need would be a common, electronic application and aligned reappointment cycle if your providers have high crossover among hospitals.
+Organizations with the most successful implementations prioritize their wants and their needs.
+A need could be a shared, electronic application and aligned reappointment cycle for your providers.
 A want may be enterprise-level privilege forms.
 Common privileges are certainly ideal, but they aren’t necessary to launch centralized credentialing.
-Take caution in attempting to standardize everything at once as it may overburden resources and lead to significant project delays
+Take caution in attempting to standardize everything at once as it may overburden resources and lead to significant project delays.

 2. Establish a Realistic Timeline